Xh4H/Discord.jl/docs/src/tutorial.md

 # Tutorial

-*The completed code can be found in [`wager.jl`](https://github.com/PurgePJ/Discord.jl/blob/master/examples/wager.jl).*
+*The completed and cleaned-up code can be found in [`wager.jl`](https://github.com/PurgePJ/Discord.jl/blob/master/examples/wager.jl).*

-In this tutorial, we're going to build a basic currency/wager bot with Discord.jl.
+In this tutorial, we're going to build a very basic currency/wager bot with Discord.jl.
 The bot will give users the following capabilities:

 * Receive tokens from the bot on a regular interval